balasg70/resync/terraform/README.md

 I have used Ubuntu as the OS in this tutorial but instructions should work with any operating system.

+Create a Key pair in AWS console with the name Testkey.pem and download it to your local desktop before running the terraform scripts.

 Infrastructure-as-Code

 Provision it with Terraform